 If you’re a commercial investor, the owner-occupied program isn’t for you.
 The FHA also has commercial loan programs that might better suit your financing needs.

 FHA defines a non-owner-occupied multifamily home as one that has 5 or more units.
-Each unit has to have complete kitchens and bathrooms.
+Each unit has to have a complete kitchen and bathrooms.
 For the FHA to insure the property, it has to have been completed or experienced a major remodel no less than 3 years prior to someone’s application.
 Those looking for this type of financing can be for-profit or nonprofit entities.

 How Does An Owner-Occupied FHA Multifamily Loan Work?

 Certain things about applying for an owner-occupied multifamily home of 4 units or less are the same as applying for a home with a single unit.
 You’re going to be qualified based on your credit score, income and existing debts along with the appraisal.
-However, there are two primary differences when dealing with a home with multiple units:
+However, there are two primary differences when dealing with a home with multiple units.

 What Are The FHA’s Loan Requirements?